 Marc has focused his professional work for more than 20 years in the area of how to best apply the business acumen of technology and Internet/cyber security policy issues in the public sector.
 His members and clients have included a wide range of Fortune 100 companies and CEO-led associations in all critical economic and infrastructure sectors.
-Pearl has helped form and lead coalitions that served to educate public policy leaders and/or led to the passage of the Y2K millennium bug liability legislation, digital authentication laws, e-commerce transaction jurisdiction laws and the DTV “transition” rollout.
+Marc has helped form and lead coalitions that served to educate public policy leaders and/or led to the passage of the Y2K millennium bug liability legislation, digital authentication laws, e-commerce transaction jurisdiction laws and the DTV “transition” rollout.
 He has represented the private sector on U.S. government delegations at the Hague Conference on Private International Law, the World Trade Organization and the World Intellectual Property Organization.
 Marc’s grasp of the federal, state/local and global policy issues important to industry, together with his non-partisan approach to policymaking have made him an invaluable resource to clients and a trusted advisor to numerous decision makers.
-Pearl is often asked to testify at congressional hearings and speak on homeland security issues at numerous conferences and seminars.

 Marc graduated with honors from Case Western Reserve University, and received his law degree from Emory University’s School of Law.

 Sweet was a staff attorney at the Center for Health and Homeland Security and advised Maryland state agencies on legal and policy issues involved with preparing for and responding to catastrophic health emergencies from 2005-07.
 In 2006, she was the public health legal instructor at a NATO Security Through Science Advanced Study Institute course held in Macedonia that focused on “Strengthening Public Health Preparedness for Chemical, Biological, and Radiological Threats.”
 Prior to getting involved in homeland security, Sweet spent three years in private legal practice at a litigation firm in Baltimore.

 Sweet received her B.A. from the University of Wisconsin-Madison and her J.D., with a concentration in health law, from the University of Maryland School of Law.